matthewquinn/occultist/README.md

 # Occultist
-Occultist is an under-development Koa inspired web framework that is batteries included around more of HTTP's features.
-The following gives and idea of what is planned for Occultist and how it will look to use.

-You can try Occultist now.
-Endpoints can be created with most url and body processing features working for application/json requests and content negotiation works for the response's content.
-The auth and cache features described here are yet to be implemented.
+**Occultist** is an under-development, Koa-inspired backend web framework for Node or Deno, adding structure to less-supported HTTP features.

 ## Features

-### Auth
+### Auth middleware
-Endpoints are marked public and can optionally have auth middleware identify the requester.
-Or they are marked private and an auth middleware check is required.
+All endpoints require that they are marked public or private simplifying future auditing processes.
+When marked public they and can optionally have auth middleware provided to identify the requester.
+Private endpoints require a auth middleware is provided.

 ### Request url and body input processing
 Request bodies, route parameters and query string values can be fully described to